-Our audit of the basic financial statements of the Los Altos Hills County Fire District, as of and for the year ended June 30, 2012, disclosed no findings nor questioned costs.
+The audit of the basic financial statements of the Los Altos Hills County Fire District, as of and for the year ended June 30, 2013, disclosed no findings or questioned costs.

-Our report on the Los Altos Hills County Fire District's internal control over financial reporting and compliance and other matters based on an audit of basic financial statements performed in accordance with Government Auditing Standards, as of and for the year ended June 30, 2012, disclosed no findings nor questioned costs.
+The report on the Los Altos Hills County Fire District's internal control over financial reporting and compliance and other matters based on an audit of basic financial statements performed in accordance with Government Auditing Standards, as of and for the year ended June 30, 2013, disclosed no findings or questioned costs.